Pe-8

 are installed it should be quite solid.
 I only trimmed sprue gates for

 this, no other trimming of fitting was done.
-The two photos below shows
+The two photos below

 the fuselage joints top and bottom.
 I didn't fit the last piece on the